Acoustic Guitar Tonewood Guide

 Wood can be arranged and utilised in a number of ways when it comes to building acoustic guitars.
 One of the most common comparisons is that between laminated and solid wood.

 Naturally, the pieces of wood that are used to make acoustic guitars are thin, as they need to be manipulated into a shape that works with the intended design.
-As the term may suggest, laminated wood is a number of thinner layers of wood that are stuck together with adhesives and pressure to form a sheet.
+As the term may suggest, laminated wood comprises multiple thinner layers of wood that are stuck together with adhesives and pressure to form a sheet.
 One of the most common reasons for this practice is so that the guitar can feature an attractive natural grain on the surface without needing to use a thicker piece of wood.
-The luthier simply takes the thinnest possible piece and reinforces it with cheaper materials, meaning that the attractive piece of wood can be used for a number of instruments.
+The luthier simply takes the thinnest possible piece and reinforces it with cheaper materials, meaning that the attractive piece of wood can be used for a range of instruments.

 Solid wood is the opposite approach.
 You simply use the thicker, more expensive piece of wood.
 In some cases (particularly for guitar tops), the solid piece of wood is divided into two and mirrored – you’ll often notice a distinct divide in the middle of a guitar top when this is the case.
 While employing solid wood is more expensive, it arguably yields superior results.
 Laminated wood is often quicker to warp or mark due to its compound nature.
 Many argue that solid wood also offers a more resonant tone, again due to the uniform grain and thickness.
 Better vibration means better sustain and better tone!